-Moreover, $(C(F),v)$ is maximal, thus is even henselian defectless.
-Since $F$ is imperfect, it admits a proper purely inseparable extension $F'/F$, to which $u$ extends uniquely to a valuation $u'$.
-Then $(F',u')/(F,u)$ is a proper immediate extension.
-Therefore $(C(F'),u'\circ v')/(C(F),u\circ v)$ is a proper immediate extension of valued fields in characteristic $0$, which in particular is separable.
-This shows that $(C(F),u\circ v)$ is not separably defectless, despite $u\circ v$ being the composition of two henselian separably defectless valuations. \end{remark}
+Moreover, $(C(k),v)$ is maximal, thus is even henselian defectless.
+Since $k$ is imperfect, it admits a proper purely inseparable extension $k'/k$, to which $u$ extends uniquely to a valuation $u'$.
+Then $(k',u')/(k,u)$ is a proper immediate extension.
+Therefore $(C(k'),u'\circ v')/(C(k),u\circ v)$ is a proper immediate extension of valued fields in characteristic $0$, which in particular is separable.
+This shows that $(C(k),u\circ v)$ is not separably defectless, despite $u\circ v$ being the composition of two henselian separably defectless valuations. \end{remark}

 A generalization of algebraically maximal Kaplansky fields is given by tame\footnote{Tameness here is a purely algebraic notion of valued fields, not to be confused with model-theoretic tameness notions like NIP.} valued fields.
 An algebraic extension $(L,w)/(K,v)$ of valued fields is {\em tame} if \begin{enumerate} \item $(wL:vK)$ is coprime to the residue characteristic, \item $Lw/Kv$ is separable, and \item $(L,w)/(K,v)$ is defectless. \end{enumerate} A valued field $(K,v)$ is {\em tame} if all algebraic extensions are tame.
 For more details and equivalents definitions, see \cite{Kuh16}.
 We encounter tame valued fields in the final two sections of this paper.